 Currently, deaths resulting from sudden cardiac arrest are 5x that of the national road toll.
 We believe more AEDs and better education around CPR and recognising cardiac arrest can change that.

-We started the Become a Heart Saver campaign in January 2017 as a forum to talk about cardiac arrest and AEDs, as well as a way to get AEDs into areas that currently don’t have them or groups and locations that involve lots of the general public.
+We started a campaign in January 2017 as a forum to talk about cardiac arrest and AEDs, as well as a way to get AEDs into areas that currently don’t have them or groups and locations that involve lots of the general public.

 - Ahipara School, Northland